Legally, bullying is defined as:

 STOMP Out Bullying™ focuses on reducing and preventing bullying, cyberbullying, sexting and other digital abuse, educating against homophobia, racism and hatred, decreasing school absenteeism, and deterring violence in schools, online and in communities across the country.
 It teaches effective solutions on how to respond to all forms of bullying; as well as educating kids and teens in school and online, providing help for those in need and at risk of suicide, raising awareness, peer mentoring programs in schools, public service announcements by noted celebrities, and social media campaigns.
 An additional focus educates parents on how to keep their children safe and responsible online.

-The American Society for the Positive Care of Children (American SPCC) was established as a nonprofit 501 (c) (3) organization in July 2011.
-From its inception, the organization has focused on educational and awareness programs for child abuse.
+The American Society for the Positive Care of Children (American SPCC) focuses on educational and awareness programs for child abuse.
 This site has many videos on all topics of bullying such as this one on cyberbullying.
 Visit their bullying pages here.

 Reaching In…Reaching Out promotes resilience in adults and young children.
 Research has shown that resiliency is the most important quality you can instill in your children.
 Resilience is the ability to "bounce back" from life's inevitable pressures and hard times.
-It helps us handle stress, overcome childhood disadvantage, recover from trauma and reach out to others and opportunities so we can grow and learn.
+It helps us handle stress, overcome childhood disadvantages, recover from trauma and reach out to others so we can grow and learn.